How Do I Obtain My Marriage Certificate? | Wedding Planning Tips

 You did it!
 You're married!!
 Congratulations!!
 Now, How do you get your hands on a certified copy of your marriage license, aka your Marriage Certificate?

-Each state has it's own set of process, and the steps can even differ from county to county.
+Each state has its own set of process, and the steps can even differ from county to county.
 The division of the government you obtain copies from is called "Vital Records", however in many counties you will obtain the official copies from the county clerk's office or probate.
 If you are mailing in a completed request form with a self-addressed stamped envelope, make sure your envelope is a larger size if you don't want the certificates to be folded when they are sent back to you.

 Florida: